jaateixeira/ScrapLogGit2Net/docs/formatAndViz-nofi-GraphML-documentation.md

 # ScrapLogGit2Net - formatAndViz-nofi-GraphML.py

-## Documentation of the tool for visualizing the network of individual software developers
+## Documentation of the tool formatAndViz-nofi-GraphML.py for visualizing the network of individual software developers

-**formatAndViz-nofi-GraphML.py** is a shell executable python script for visualizing graphML files created with the ScrapLogGit2Net tools for modelling inter-individual networks of software developers that collaborate via Git.
+**formatAndViz-nofi-GraphML.py** is a shell executable python script for visualizing graphML files created with the ScrapLogGit2Net tool for modelling inter-individual networks of software developers that collaborate via Git.

 The **formatAndViz-nofi-GraphML.py** excutable:
 - formats and visualizes a graphML file.